tldr-pages/tldr/pages/linux/btrfs-restore.md

 # btrfs restore

-> Try to salvage files from a damaged btrfs filesystem
+> Try to salvage files from a damaged btrfs filesystem.
 > More information: <https://btrfs.wiki.kernel.org/index.php/Manpage/btrfs-restore>.

 - Restore all files from btrfs filesystem to given directory: